seregazhuk/seregazhuk.github.io_old/_posts/2017-09-03-reactphp-dns.md

 $loop->run();
 {% endhighlight %}

-The second call will be served from a cache.
+In the snippet above the second call will be served from a cache.
 By default, an in-memory (`React\Cache\Array`) cache is being used but you can specify your own implementation of the `React\Cache\CacheInterface`.
 It is an async, promise-based [cache interface](https://github.com/reactphp/cache).
 Then simply pass an instance of your own cache as a third argument to the `createCached()` method:

 {% highlight php %}
 <?php